vargaking/vargaking/README.md

 ### Hi there, I'm Dani!
- ⚡ I'm currently studying in Hungary, at the Fazekas Mihaly High School.
+ ⚡ I'm currently studying **Computer Science and Engineering**, at **Eindhoven University of Technology**.
 I love IT and IT loves me too (I hope at least).
 In the past I tried to get acquainted with web development so now I can handle some technologies like
  - React (+Native), Svelte (+SvelteKit) and Electron
  - Node.js, Express.js and Django
- - MongoDB, Firebase Realtime-DB and a little bit of SQL
+ - MongoDB and SQL

  Some other tech I'm familiar with:

 <img width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/sass/sass-original.svg" />   <img width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/svelte/svelte-original.svg" />   <img width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/typescript/typescript-original.svg" />   <img width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/bootstrap/bootstrap-original.svg" />   <img width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/cplusplus/cplusplus-original.svg" />   <img width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/figma/figma-original.svg" />   <img width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/git/git-original.svg" />   <img width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/jquery/jquery-original.svg" />

 🐧 Btw I use Arch.
 In my free time I like configuring my system (and then reinstalling it), but I am improving day to day and I really like it.
-Wanna learn some scripting during the summer so I can make much more stuff with Linux.

-🤖 As part of my school's robotic team I learned using micropython and some C++ libraries during robotics competitions.
+🤖 As part of my secondary school's robotic team Fazekas RoboTeam, I learned using micropython and some C++ libraries during robotics competitions and later was involved in coaching younger teams too.

 😄 Discord is a pretty good platform and I like making it better (for me at least).
-I made some spambot, adminbot and others, whose are sadly hungarian bots, but I am working on making them open source and multilingual so more people can use them.
+I made some spambot, adminbot and others.
 In the past I learned some Blender to make some CG, you can check out my work on my Instagram profile.

-🔭 I am currently working on an open-source project called Project Axolotl, which is a very cool blockchain based, decentralized messaging app, you should check it out or better, support the development by your knowledge or by testing our product.
+🔭 I was researching decentralized data sending, as part of Project Axolotl, which was awarded cum laude in the Hungarian Youth Science and Innovation Competition.

 📫 How to reach me: